Compressive Spectral Image Reconstruction using Deep Prior and Low-Rank Tensor Representation: Simulation and Results

 \subsection{Robustness Analysis}

-Numerical simulations were conducted to demonstrate the robustness of the proposed method at different levels of additive Gaussian noise and the number of shots, using the two spectral image obtained in \cite{marquez2020compressive}.
-It is well known that the data-driven methods distribution of training and test data must be similar to obtain good results, for this reason, in this experiment, the proposed method was compared with the state-of-art non-data driven methods.
-Specifically, we compare the proposed method with the GPSR~\cite{figueiredo2007gradient}, using sparsity assumption in the Wavelet Kronecker Discrete Cosine transform implemented as in~\cite{arguello2014colored}, ADMM~\cite{boyd2011distributed} using low-rank prior implemented as in~\cite{bacca2019noniterative}, CSALSA~\cite{csalsa} using the 3D total variation, PnP-ADMM~\cite{yuan2020plug} using BM3D as denoiser, and Deep Image Prior~\cite{ulyanov2018deep} using the ResNet based network.
+Numerical simulations were conducted to demonstrate the robustness of the proposed method at different levels of additive Gaussian noise and the number of snapshots, using the two spectral image obtained in \cite{marquez2020compressive}.
+Deep learning methods are not flexible to changes in the input, such as the number of spectral bands, and also, the distribution of training and test data must be similar to obtain good results, for this reason, in this experiment, the proposed method was compared with the state-of-art non-data driven methods.
+Specifically, we ccompare the proposed method with the GPSR~\cite{figueiredo2007gradient}, using the sparsity assumption in the Wavelet Kronecker Discrete Cosine transform implemented as in~\cite{arguello2014colored}, ADMM~\cite{boyd2011distributed} using the low-rank prior implemented as in~\cite{bacca2019noniterative}, CSALSA~\cite{csalsa} using the 3D total variation, PnP-ADMM~\cite{yuan2020plug} using the BM3D as denoiser, and Deep Image Prior~\cite{ulyanov2018deep} using the ResNet-based network.
 Three different noise levels were evaluated: 20, 30 dB of signal to noise ratio (SNR) and noiseless case that results in $\infty$ dB.
-Further, the number of snapshots is varied between 1, 2, 3, and 4 snapshots using the CASSI system, expressed mathematically as in \eqref{eq:measuresForClustering}.
-For this experiment, the ResNet-based network was used as the "Convolutional layers" in the proposed model, and the rank factor was fixed as $\rho=0.5$ and $\rho=0.4$ for the DataSet 1 and DataSet 2, respectively.
-Table \ref{table:Robust_analysis}, presents a comparison of the performance in terms of PSNR, SSIM, and SAM metrics, for the different methods (The results are the average of the two DataSet).
+Further, a single CASSI shot was used, which is the extreme case in terms of compression ( See Supplementary Material for a detailed experiment varying the number of snapshots).
+Section 5.1 and 5.2 show that the ResNet-based method obtains a slight improvement compared with the proposed UNet-based and AutoEncoder-based.
+For that reason, the ResNet-based network was used as the ``Convolutional layers" in the proposed model for this experiment, and the rank factor was fixed as $\rho=0.5$ and $\rho=0.4$ for the DataSet 1 and DataSet 2, respectively.
+Table \ref{table:Robust_analysis}, presents a comparison of the performance in terms of PSNR, SSIM, and SAM metrics, for the different methods (the results are the average of the two DataSet).
 Boldface indicates the best result for each case, and the second-best result is underlined.
 From the Table \ref{table:Robust_analysis}, it can be seen that the proposed method outperforms in almost all cases the other methods.
-Furthermore, the proposed method shows better noise robustness compared to the other methods, since the maximum quality difference between the noise levels studied is 3 dB, compared to 3dB, 5dB, 5dB, 5dB, 10dB and 3dB for the GPSR, ADMM, CSALSA, PnP~-ADMM and Deep Image Prior (DIP), respectively.
-Additionally, as expected, when the number of snapshots per image increases, all the methods improve their reconstruction quality; in particular, the difference between 1 and 4 snapshots for the noiseless case, is up to, 5dB, 6dB, 6dB, 10dB 5dB and 6dB for GPSR, ADMM, CSALSA, PnP-ADMM, DIP and the proposed method, respectively.
+Furthermore, the proposed method shows good noise robustness compared to the other approaches since the proposed method results obtained with 20 SNR improve the other recovery quality, even for the noiseless cases.
+Notice that the proposed non-training data method obtains good results at the cost of a longer execution time, as reported in Table \ref{table:Robust_analysis}.